 The Rundale Pils Palace was built on the property that once belonged to the Grotthus family.
 The former structure there was known as the Rundale Manor, built at the end of the 15th century.
 Then, in 1735, Ernst Johann von Biron bought the property and demolished the manor in order to build his palace.
 But he used remnants of the old home to build the new one.

 Luckily for visitors, the Rundale Palace has been restored to its former glory and was opened to the public in 1981.
-The complete restoration was completed in 2014.
-The palace is absolutely spectacular, and well worth making a trip to see it.
-Rooms are covered in lavish cloth wallpaper that match the heavy curtains.
+The complete restoration concluded in 2014.
+The palace is absolutely spectacular and well worth making a trip to see it.
+Rooms are covered in lavish cloth wallpaper that matches the heavy curtains.
 Impressive tile furnaces sit in the corners of the traditionally decorated rooms.
 The bathrooms are especially interesting, with old bathtubs, toilets, and bidets.

 There are two tour options, one is a bit shorter and less expensive.
 We would recommend springing for the long tour so that you can see the dutchess’ private quarters.
-And the gardens in the back of the palace are not-to-be-missed!
-Depending on the time of year you visit you may see colorful tulips or roses blooming.
+And don’t miss the gardens in the back of the palace!
+Depending on the time of year you visit, you may see colorful tulips or roses blooming.
 It’s a peaceful place to wander around, enjoying the sunshine and the impeccably manicured gardens.

 4. Spend the Night in a Castle

 The Jaunpils Castle was built in 1301 as a fortress of the Livonian Order.
 It was originally inhabited by knights before falling under the ownership of the Recke family in the late 1500s.
 Rooms were upgraded to house noblemen and barons as they required more luxury.
 During the 20th century, the castle became a Livestock Breeding School, before finally landing in the hands of the Latvian government.